QAInsights/jmeter-docker-extension/README.md

 > Extension containers are hidden from the Docker Dashboard by default.
 You can change this in Settings > Extensions > Show Docker Extensions system containers.

+# 🪵 Update an extension

+You can update any extension outside of Docker Desktop releases.
+To update an extension to the latest version:

+1. Navigate to Docker Dashboard, and from the menu bar select the ellipsis to the right of Extensions.
+2. Select Manage.
+The Manage tab displays with all your installed extensions.
+If an extension has a new version available, it displays an Update button.
+3. Select Update.

 # 🗑️ Clean up

 To remove the extension: